 As we enter Sai Kung Country Park, the darkness encircles us.
-We watch for roaming cows as we leave even street lamps behind.
+Leaving even street lamps behind, we watch for roaming cows.
 In the secluded country park we each take turns driving the cab – the steering doesn’t have much resistance and the suspension is spongy.
 A lever topped with a red knob to the right of the driver’s seat opens and closes the left passenger door.
 We stop by the side of the road and flick off the headlights for a moment.
 Inky black envelopes us.
 Swathed in shadow I am struck by the dual nature of darkness, its comforting embrace and the eerie menace of its abyssal void.

 ‘I’ve seen some beautiful things, driving at night,’ says Ah Wai as the headlights pierce deeper into the dark woods.
 ‘Us taxi drivers, we can go places where others can’t.
 One night I took some fares out to High Island Reservoir.
 It’s a restricted area.
 There was a meteor shower.
 A rain of stars.
 It’s beautiful to watch the heavens out there.’
 Dawn is just about to break as we arrive on the edge of night’s plutonian shore – the east dam wall at High Island.
 Otherworldly hexagonal rock columns stand, just visible, under the pale light of a full moon.
 We march at a brisk pace down to Long Ke Wan where we watch night’s veil slowly lift, giving way to the brilliant pinks and oranges of day.
 Says Ah Wai, ‘Hong Kong is a city that doesn’t sleep.
 No matter what time it is or where you are, there are stories, and taxis become part of those stories.
 This is the world I see by night.’